 where we've been

-Expanding programs every year since 2011, Bluestocking seeks to attract diverse international filmmaking talent and industry leaders to nurture women's individual and collective voices.
-Bluestocking films travel across the U.S.. and around the world to festivals and venues as screening blocks.
+Expanding programs every year, Bluestocking sought to attract diverse international filmmaking talent and industry leaders dedicated to nurturing women's individual and collective voices.
+Bluestocking films travel across the U.S.. and around the world to festivals and venues as screening blocks and to community and nonprofit orgs.

 Bluestocking was the real deal with uniting women in film and talking real issues in this business.
 The camaraderie was real with these filmmakers, and it continues on after. —Yolonda Ross , Actor-Writer-Director